Results from the 2023 local elections are now available

 A Miyawaki Forest is a planting technique that can quickly establish an urban forest ecosystem.

-North Norfolk District Council is planting Miyawaki Forests at three sites in North Norfolk:
+North Norfolk District Council has planted Miyawaki Forests at three sites in North Norfolk:

 - Warren Avenue in Fakenham

 - Acorn Road playing field in North Walsham

 The planting took place in the winter and early spring of 2022.

 Each project site is split in two, with one half planted using the Miyawaki method and the other half planted using a typical woodland creation method.
 Each site is fenced where necessary to protect the trees.
 Regular monitoring will survey plant health, biodiversity and other indicators – including use by the local community.